Mostafa1Jamal1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups > is an executable file that prints all the groups the current user is part of.

 3-new_owner > is an executable file that changes the owner of the file hello to the user betty.

+4-empty > is an executable file that creates an empty file called hello.